green-vulcano/gv-adapter-dbx/README.md

 # gv-adapter-dbx
-GreenVulcano ESB database extension
+###GreenVulcano ESB v4 database extension

-**gvdbx** is a GVESB extension to perform basic CRUD ops on a DB, tipically relational, accessibile as DataSource by JNDI.
+**gvdbx** is an extension of GV ESB v4 to perform basic CRUD ops on a DB, tipically relational, accessibile as DataSource by JNDI.
+It includes the call-operations:
+* `query-db-call`
+* `exec-db-call`